rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

   )
 }
 ```
-The values in `InsertMessage` matches the columns we'll have when we create the `messages` table in Postgres.
+The values in `InsertMessage` match the columns we'll have when we create the `messages` table in Postgres.
 We'll also need another case class that will hold the messages fetched from the database:

 ```scala